Margin Strategy

 Example Scenario:

-• Broker creates a carrier-specific BN Smart Rule with a 5% fixed-margin strategy on a VAN lane (i.e. for Carrier A)
+Broker creates a carrier-specific BN Smart Lane with a 5% fixed-margin strategy on a VAN lane (i.e. for Carrier A)

-• A new load (Load X) matches both BN Smart Rules
+A new load (Load X) matches the Smart Lane.

 Parade resolution: Carrier A is offered a price with a 5% fixed-margin (using the carrier-specific rule)